adamsamec/WinManager/Readme.md

 * Alt + F4: Exits WinManager, so it no longer runs in background.
 WinManager notifies the user it is exiting.

 ### List of open windows only for the application in the foreground
-After pressing Windows + F11, or Windows + Shift + W, the user can invoke a list of open windows  only for the application in the foreground, ordered by the most recently used window first.
+After pressing Windows + F11, or Windows + Shift + Q, the user can invoke a list of open windows  only for the application in the foreground, ordered by the most recently used window first.
 The list can be operated using the following keys:

 * Down or Up arrow: Navigates to the next or previous item in the list.
 * Enter: When a window is selected, switches to that window.
 Then hides WinSwitcher.